-The federal republic of Nigeria comprises 36 states and Abuja is its capital.
+The Federal Republic of Nigeria comprises 36 States with Abuja as its capital.
+It is the most populous country on the African continent.
 On 1 October 1960, Nigeria gained independence from the United Kingdom.
-The country is located in West Africa and shares land borders with the Republic of Benin , Chad and Cameroon to the east, and Niger in the north.
-Its south is boarded by the Gulf of Guinea.
-Nigeria exports oil and natural gas.
+The country shares borders with the Republic of Benin in the west, Chad and Cameroon in the east, Lake Chad in the northeast, and Niger in the north.
+At its south, its coastline lies on the Gulf of Guinea.

-Overview of Media & FOE Environment
+Overview of the Media & FOE Environment

 In 2011 President Goodluck Jonathan signed the Freedom of Information (FOI): which guarantees citizens’ right to public information.
 The legislation was the result of a decade-long advocacy campaign led by civil society groups and media practitioners.
 Until the passage of the law, access to official information remained restricted by provisions in the 1962 Official Secrets Act and the criminal code, which had various press and speech offenses, including sedition, criminal defamation, and publication of false news.

 The National Broadcasting Commission (NBC) Act as amended by the Act No. 55 of 1999 confers undue powers on individuals owners of media outlets and offers no provisions to ensure the independence of the National Broadcasting Commission.
 The NBC Act recognizes public, private and state-owned radio and television stations.
 It does not provide for true public service and community broadcasting.

-Legal Regulatory Framework for Media Operation
+Legal & Regulatory Framework for Media Operations in Nigeria

 - Section 22 of the 1992 Constitution of the Federal Republic of Nigeria

 - Section 39 of the 1992 Constitution of the Federal Republic of Nigeria

-• Criminal Code Act Cap C 38 Laws of the Federation of Nigeria (LFN),
+- Criminal Code Act Cap C 38 Laws of the Federation of Nigeria (LFN),

 - The Penal Code Act Cap P3LFN 2004,

 - The Official Secrets Act, Cap 03 LFN, 2004,

 - The Newspapers Act and Newspapers Laws of some states of the Federation

 - Obscene Publications Act